libin/presto/README.md

-**Introducing Presto - a Simple framework expressing speed, tidiness and an rational set of utilities**
+**Introducing Presto - a Simple framework expressing speed, tidiness and an rational set of utils**

 Motto
 ---